Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 ### The Choropleth Cheat Sheet

 The following section is heavily reliant on the use of choropleths (map graphs) to interpret regional data.
-To make the meanings of these easier to interpret a cheat sheet table has been included below.
+To make the meanings of these easier to interpret, a cheat sheet table has been included below.

 ![Choropleth Cheat Sheet](assets/Pictures/Choropleth%20Cheat%20Sheet.png)